usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-openapi-intro/step1/info.md

 > &#8987; Wait until the console on the right side shows `*** Scenario ready ***` before accessing the backend

-Access the petstore API (querying for a pet with `ID:1`) using the console on the right side:
+Access the swagger petstore API (querying for a pet with `ID:1`) using the console on the right side:

 > &#128226; Initially the swagger petstore API will be accessed unprotected using `localhost:8080`